-11.5 The Rangitikei District Plan
+11.5 The Rangitīkei District Plan

 The Rangitikei District Plan was adopted on 3 October 2013.
-The Plan sets out the framework of objectives, policies, and methods to be used to achieve integrated management of the effects of the use and development of resources and protection of the natural and physical resources of the Rangitikei District.
+The Plan The District Plan sets out the rules that Council will apply to control the way land is used, subdivided and developed in the District.
+It identifies where activities can take place (e.g. zones), what land can be developed and what features (such as landscapes) should be protected sets out the framework of objectives, policies, and methods to be used to achieve integrated management of the effects of the use and development of resources and protection of the natural and physical resources of the Rangitikei District.
 The principal method in the Plan to control the effects of land use and land subdivision is through rules.
 Rules are deemed to have the effect of regulation for the purposes of the Resource Management Act 1991 (RMA 1991).
+The District Plan is created and administered under the Resource Management Act 1991.
+The operative Rangitikei District Plan was adopted on 3 October 2013.

-Changes to the Plan may be proposed by either the Council or any other person or organisation.
+Changes to the Plan may be proposed by either the Council or any other person or organisation at any time following the processes outlined in the Resource Management Act 1991.